gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_VCVT2	; Used in aarch64-simd.md.
     UNSPEC_VCVT2_HIGH	; Used in aarch64-simd.md.
     UNSPEC_VCVT2_LOW	; Used in aarch64-simd.md.
+    UNSPEC_VDOT2 	; Used in aarch64-simd.md.
+    UNSPEC_VDOT4	; Used in aarch64-simd.md.
     UNSPEC_TBL		; Used in vector permute patterns.
     UNSPEC_TBLQ		; Used in vector permute patterns.
     UNSPEC_TBX		; Used in vector permute patterns.